ARTS-Laboratory/SEC-DAQ-Open-Source-Hardware-Design/README.md

 # SEC DAQ
-A 4-channel, 100 pF capacitance DAQ with active shielding designed for Soft Elastomeric Capacitor (SEC) sensors.
+A 4-channel, 100 pF capacitance DAQ with active shielding designed for use with the Soft Elastomeric Capacitor (SEC) sensors but could be used for anything.

 <p align="center">
 <img src="image.png" alt="drawing" width="450"/>